Andy Muschietti Biography

 Career

 In 2013, Muschietti directed his debut film, the supernatural horror Mama, which he co-wrote with Neil Cross and his sister Barbara Muschietti, with the latter also acting as producer.
 It was based on Muschietti's three-minute short film Mamá, which attracted Guillermo del Toro, who stated that it had the "scariest" scenes he had "ever seen."
-The short convinced del Toro to executive produce the feature-length film, which starred Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier and Isabelle Nelisse, and was released by Universal Pictures on January 18, 2013.
-The film grossed more than $146 million and had a budget of $15 million.
+The short convinced del Toro to executive produce the feature-length film, which starred Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier and Isabelle Nelisse, and was released by Universal Pictures on 18 January 2013.
+The film had had a budget of $15 million, and grossed more than $146 million.

 In September 2013, Universal hired Muschietti for a reboot of The Mummy franchise, but he left the project in May 2014 due to creative differences with Jon Spaihts' draft of the script.

 In July 2015, after the departure of Cary Joji *unaga, Muschietti was hired by New Line Cinema to direct It, the two-part adaptation of the Stephen King novel.
-Barbara produced along with Dan Lin, Roy Lee, Seth Grahame-Smith and David Katzenberg.
-The films were released in 2017 and 2019, respectively.
+Barbara produced it, along with Dan Lin, Roy Lee, Seth Grahame-Smith and David Katzenberg.
+The film was released in two chapters in 2017 and 2019.

-In April 2021, both Andy and Barbara Muschietti formed their own production company called Double Dream, with The Flash serving as the company’s first project.
+In April 2021, Andy and Barbara Muschietti formed their own production company, called Double Dream, with The Flash serving as the company’s first project.

 Previously announced projects